jrgrant-uliv/capstone-project-csck700/README.md

 To run the "Colab Setup" cell in the notebook, follow these steps:

 1. Open the notebook in Google Colab.
+2. Select a GPU-equipped runtime (T4 GPU is sufficient)
-2. Scroll to the "Colab Setup" cell.
+3. Scroll to the "Colab Setup" cell.
-3. Click on the play button next to the cell.
+4. Click on the play button next to the cell.
-4. The cell will run and set up the necessary dependencies and configurations for the notebook.
+5. The cell will run and set up the necessary dependencies and configurations for the notebook.